arnaud-jamin/Cog/README.md

 - Press the `[F1]` key or use the `Cog.ToggleInput` console command to open the ImGui Main Menu.
 - Many windows display their contents based on a selected actor.
 The selector actor can be chosen using the `Engine/Selection` window or widget.
 - Widgets such as Stats (FPS, Ping), or Actor Selection, can be added in the main menu bar from the 'Window/Widgets" menu.

-# Fork Information
-This is a forked project from https://github.com/arnaud-jamin/Cog to adapt it to some expanded needs, and extend functionality.

--Supports multiple PIE windows (some functionality might not be intuitive)

 ## Cog Windows